michaelwlt/betterdocs/content/about-us/_index.md

 ## What is BetterGPT?
 ChatGPT and similar platforms often restrict free users with limitations and charge high prices for premium features.

 BetterGPT is built on the belief that everyone should have access to the full potential of AI chatbots.
-We offer a feature-rich platform with [(almost) no restrictions](/what/limitations/), allowing you to explore effective learning, creative writing, and more without limitations.
+We offer a [feature-rich](/about-us/features/) platform with [(almost) no restrictions](/about-us/limitations/), allowing you to explore effective learning, creative writing, and more.

 ## How does it work?
 BetterGPT essentially consists of three different components to provide you with a seamless experience.